obsproject/obs-studio/README.rst

   Instead, please use Crowdin.
 For more information read this page: https://obsproject.com/wiki/How-To-Contribute-Translations-For-OBS

-- Other ways to contribute are by helping people out with support on our forums or in our community chat.
-Please limit support to topics you fully understand -- bad advice is worse than no advice.
+- Other ways to contribute are by helping people out with support through our forums or community chat.Please limit support to topics you fully understand -- bad advice is worse than no advice.
 When it comes to something that you don't fully know or understand, please defer to the official help or official channels.